Demystifying Descubes at Lewis Ginter Botanical Garden

 Further research led us to Raymond d’Unienville one of the authors of Dictionnaire de Biographie Mauricienne (Dictionary of Mauritian Biography), who suggested that our artist was likely Alexandre Descubes, a cartographer who started his career as a draughtsman in the public works department in 1874.
 Descubes’ 1880 map of Mauritius is a masterpiece still used by land surveyors.
 There are about a dozen maps he signed, all well known.

-In 2006, review of Mauritius Blue Book 1881 to 1885, states he was born in Mauritius in July 1850, May 23, 1874, he was appointed as draughtsman in the Public Works Department and in 1882 he resigned.
+In 2006, a review of Mauritius Blue Book 1881 to 1885, states he was born in Mauritius in July 1850, May 23, 1874, he was appointed as a draughtsman in the Public Works Department and in 1882 he resigned.
 Scans of the relevant pages of the Colonial Blue Book of Mauritius were obtained from The British Library.
 The High Commissioner of India in Mauritius gave Descubes’ birth date as July 17, 1854, and his date of “Commencement of Service for Pension” as January 18, 1887.
 And so, it is likely that our artist was of French colonial descent.
 His piece No.4403 Saccharum officinarum gives plausibility to this speculation.
 It is a portrait of sugar cane, with the notation on the back: “List of the different varieties of sugar cane growing in the Mauritius.”
-Eighty-three different variety names follow.
+Eighty-three different varieties of names follow.

 We have yet to determine why Alexandre Descubes created these works.
 Because the pieces have extensive writing on them, they were clearly not intended to be engraved, or published.
 The connection with Lady Bourne suggested to us that Descubes might have been illustrating the Bourne’s collection.
 However, in January of 2009, it was disappointing to discover that the Descubes ID numbers did not match the Bourne accession numbers.
 I’m hoping that someone will find us, and be able to answer our lingering questions.

 Due to space constraints, many details of this fascinating search for an artist’s origins were edited.
-To find out more, or if you have clues or questions about this treasure trove of botanical art, please contact Lewis Ginter Botanical Garden or Email: library[at]lewisginter[dot]org or call (804) 262-9887, extension 332.
+To find out more, or if you have clues or questions about this treasure trove of botanical art, please contact Lewis Ginter Botanical Garden.